-NURS 420-3 Community Health Nursing Focuses on theory, roles and practices required for community health nursing in a changing system in northern and isolated settings.
+NURS 420-3 Community Health Nursing This course focuses on theory, roles and practices required for community health nursing in a changing system in northern and isolated settings.
 Emphasis is placed on a population-focused approach to nursing care which includes the promotion of health and prevention of disease and disability.